-- Evaluate the economic and market factors that might influence the manner and timing of any decision - Consider the merits of alternative forms of funding, including options such as funding from revenue and leasing - Consider the alternative interest rate bases available, the most appropriate periods to borrow and repayment profiles to use. - Consider the ongoing revenue liabilities created, and the implications for the council's future plans and budgets.
+- Evaluate the economic and market factors that might influence the manner and timing of any funding decision. - Consider the merits of alternative forms of funding, including options such as funding from revenue and leasing and private partnerships. - Consider the alternative interest rate bases available, the most appropriate periods to borrow and repayment profiles to use. - Consider the on-going revenue liabilities created, and the implications for the council's future plans and budgets.